threedworld-mit/tdw/Documentation/lessons/humans/keyboard.md

 ## Keyboard controls and window focus

-In order to use keyboard controls, the TDW build window must [be focused (i.e. be the selected window)](https://en.wikipedia.org/wiki/Focus_(computing)).This means that keyboard controls will only work on personal computers.
+In order to use keyboard controls, the TDW build window must be focused (i.e. be the selected window).
+This means that keyboard controls will only work on personal computers.

 ## Control an avatar with the keyboard